elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-analysis.md

 ### Existing approaches

-Preprocessing could be made using the state of art bioinformatics tools and/or programming languages that have different functions and packages to work and process this kind of data.
+Preprocessing could be done using the state of art bioinformatics tools and/or programming languages that have different functions and packages to work and process this kind of data.
 For example, Python, RStudio or using Command-Line, are different approaches to enable the user performing all the necessary and wanted steps to do the desired preprocessing pipeline/protocol.

 When looking for quality control protocols, see [Human biomolecular data - Quality control](https://www.infectious-diseases-toolkit.org/human-biomolecular-data/quality-control) page.